Wests Sports Council

 Representatives from each sporting organisation meet on a bi-monthly basis to network, share information and best practice examples, and receive presentations from a variety of relevant Government, sporting and commercial entities, with a purpose of strengthening their own knowledge and operations of their respective organisations.

 The Wests Sports Council also provides for an annual award process for local athletes and sporting groups, which recognise achievement, commitment and contribution to local sport.
-A voting committee for these awards comprises Club members: Anne Fairhall, Tony Norton, Jan Hincks, Colin Rose and Les Welbourn.
+A voting committee for these awards comprises Club members: Tony Norton, Colin Rose and Les Welbourn.
 The Wests Sports Council is a strong example of Wests League Club’s commitment to local sport and to assisting the local community to access affordable and well-administered sporting opportunities.

 Please click here to view the Wests Sports Council Executive Committee from 1999 – current.